recommenders-team/recommenders/README.md

 ## Algorithms

-The table below lists recommender algorithms currently available in the repository.
+The table below lists the recommender algorithms currently available in the repository.
 Notebooks are linked under the Environment column when different implementations are available.

 | Algorithm | Environment | Type | Description |
 | --- | --- | --- | --- |